ibm-cloud-docs/api-handbook/design/types.md

 #### Query parameters
 {: #integer-query-parameters}

-*  Any string containing a [valid JSON number](https://tools.ietf.org/html/rfc7159#section-6) value without a fractional or exponential value MUST be considered a valid integer.
+*  Any string containing a [valid JSON number](https://datatracker.ietf.org/doc/html/rfc7159#section-6){: external} value without a fractional or exponential value MUST be considered a valid integer.
 *  Any other string containing a valid JSON number (that is, a string with a fractional or exponential value) MAY be used for comparative filtering but MUST NOT be considered an exact match.